 Reviewers will provide extensive feedback for unsuccessful initial applications, pointing out strengths and areas for improvement.
 The point of SEA Change is to affect real change, and that can only be done by moving institutions and departments forward in a positive and forthright way toward success.

 How many institutions are in the pilot?

-Currently we have about 8-9 institutions in the 1st wave cohort, and 3 in the 2nd wave cohort.
+We had 3 institutions in the 1st wave cohort, and currently have 6-9 in the 2nd wave cohort.
 They are a mix of private and public institutions, some with MSI, HSI, and HBCU designation.
 They run the gamut from R1 research institutions to primarily undergraduate institutions.

 Can my institution join the pilot?